 Located about 30 km from St. Petersburg in the Gulf of Finland, the Castle of Peterhof is one of the summer residences of Peter I. Given that its architecture was inspired by the Palace of Versailles, it is sometimes nicknamed the Versailles of the North.
 The tsar decided to build this palace in 1720, following a trip to France.
 He wanted to make a grander palace than its French equivalent.
 His successors have constantly revised over time.
 In 1770, Catherine II even worked to restore its entire interior.
 The horrors of World War II left it in ruins but restoration work has given it back all its glory.

-Once a member of Inter-Mariage (see our terms here), if you want to go to St. Petersburg (Russia), I will take care of organizing your trip with my partner agency so that you can directly meet the beautiful Russian women looking for the right man and for a sincere and lasting union.
-Click here to view the profiles of women in St. Petersburg.
+Once a member of Inter-Mariage (see our terms here), if you want to go to St. Petersburg (Russia), I will take care of organizing your trip with my partner agency so that you can directly meet the beautiful Russian women looking for Love and for a sincere and lasting union.
+Click here to view the profiles of Russian women from St. Petersburg.

 Here are the rates of partner agency in Saint Petersburg: